kirkoov/prognozo/prognozo-app/README.md

 # prognozo-app
-is a flask- & poetry-based python app.
+is a quart- & poetry-based python app.